 For the goujons

 Place the chicken strips in a shallow dish.
-Sprinkle over the thyme and lemon juice then add 5 teaspoons of the olive oil.
-Cover and leave to marinate for at least 2 hours.
+Sprinkle over the thyme and lemon juice and then add 4 teaspoons of the olive oil.
+Cover, refrigerate, and leave to marinade for at least 2 hours.

 Place on a plate and chill for 15 minutes.